-- 7.07 A couple is comprised of two Athletes of different sexes - 7.08 Selection of Canadian Representatives to International events: {effective March 20, 2016} preceding sentence, neither the CDS Board nor the CDS General Meeting is obliged to choose any certain couple for entry in WDSF World (Open and Closed) Championships.
-CDS does not have any obligation to any couple registered in CRAD to enter them in any WDSF World (Open and Closed) Championship, or to enter any Canadian couple in any WDSF World (Open and Closed) Championship in any year.
-Entry by Canadian couples in WDSF World (Open and Closed) Championships is a privilege, not a right, and is based on all considerations which the CDS Board or CDS General Meeting chooses in their absolute discretion to take into account.
+7.07 A couple is comprised of two Athletes of different sexes.

+7.08 Selection of Canadian Representatives to International events: {effective March 20, 2016}

+All decisions respecting Canadian entries in WDSF World (Open and Closed) Championships are at the absolute discretion of the CDS Board.
+For further clarification, but not to limit the generality of the preceding sentence, neither the CDS Board nor the CDS General Meeting is obliged to choose any certain couple or athlete for entry in WDSF World (Open and Closed) Championships.
+CDS does not have any obligation to any couple or athlete registered in CRAD to enter them in any WDSF World (Open and Closed) Championship, or to enter any Canadian couple or athlete in any WDSF World (Open and Closed) Championship in any year.
+Entry by Canadian couples or athletes in WDSF World (Open and Closed) Championships is a privilege, not a right, and is based on all considerations which the CDS Board or CDS General Meeting chooses in their absolute discretion to take into account.